Sufiyan999/PW-DataScience-Masters/README.md

             If you're using GitHub Desktop, you can simply click the "Open with GitHub Desktop" button on the repository's GitHub page to clone it to your desktop application.

-2. **Exploring Assignments and Answers**: Delve into the [Questions](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Questions)  folder to uncover a wealth of challenging questions.
-To access solutions, head over to the [Assignments](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Assignments) folder and explore the corresponding Jupyter Notebook files.
+2. **Exploring Assignments and Answers**: Delve into the [Questions](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Questions)  to uncover a wealth of challenging questions.
+To access solutions, head over to the [Assignments](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Assignments) and explore the corresponding Jupyter Notebook files.

 3. **Navigating Resources**: If you're interested in exploring supplementary materials, navigate to the specific month's folder of your choice.
 There, you'll find a trove of knowledge curated by the course instructors.

 4. **Practice Python (Bonus)**: Ready to take on an extra challenge?
-The [Practice Sets](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/practice%20sets) folder is your playground for refining your Python skills.
+The [Practice Sets](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/practice%20sets)  is your playground for refining your Python skills.